+Porto is famous for one of Portugal’s exports, Port wine and there are many beautiful cellars that are worth visiting in the Vila Nova de Gaia area.
 JK Rowling- the author of Harry Potter, lived in Porto for 18 months just before she published the first book in the series.
-At that time she was teaching English during the day and spent most of the night writing story of the wizard boy in a café called Majestic Café.
+At that time she was teaching English during the day and spent most of the night creating the story of the wizard boy in a café called Majestic Café.
 Like Café Tortoni we visited in Buenos Aires, Majestic Café is also listed as the top 10 most beautiful cafes in the world.
 For that reason, Porto is an important city for many Harry Potter fans.

 Porto from Ponte Luís I Bridge (Video)

 “The Worst Tour” is not very popular with the Portuguese government as the government is trying very hard to improve the image of this city.
-The tourism industry wants the world to see Porto as a relaxing beautiful olden harbor city, not a city full of abandoned crumbling buildings.
-Personally I felt that these buildings is what makes Porto truly unique.
-Seeing these crumbling buildings in Porto is like seeing the Fevela in Rio, they reflect the history and culture of the city.
+The tourism industry wants the world to see Porto as a relaxing beautiful olden harbour city, not a city full of abandoned crumbling buildings.
+Personally I felt that these buildings are what makes Porto truly unique.
+Seeing these crumbling buildings in Porto is like seeing the Fevela in Rio, they reflect the history and the culture of the city.